 The Fair exists to showcase New Zealand packaged food & beverage, other related F&B products and the united nations of ready to eat food, in Kapiti.
-This is accompanied by a licenced Bar, two professionally managed entertainment stages and FREE kids’ zone, face painting, parading performers, buskers, Christmas magic and much more, meaning we are a destination event for a variety of visitors & foodies to enjoy.
+This is accompanied by a licenced Bar, two professionally managed entertainment stages and FREE kids’ zone, face painting, parading performers, buskers, Christmas magic and much more, meaning we are a destination event for a variety of visitors & foodies to enjoy all day long.

 Kapiti Food Fair is privately owned and operated in partnership by Helene Judge and Jeanine van Kradenburg.